Ngambri: Traditional owners dispute

 For each application, the court determined that native title did not exist.

 In 2013, an ACT Government genealogy report entitled Our Kin Our Country was released.
 The report, researched to settle the dispute of who were the first people, found that the Ngunnawal were not the original inhabitants of the ACT; however they did attend corroborees in the area.
 The report concluded that evidence gathered from the mid-1800s onward was too scant to exclusively support any present day group's claims.
 It showed that the ACT land had been either part of the Ngarigo tribe territory, the Nyamudy territory, or split between the Nyamudy and Namadgi people.

 The ACT Government has recognised only the Ngunnawal people as traditional owners of the land since around 2003.
 In July 2022, the Ngambri took the ACT government to the Supreme Court for recognition of their status as traditional owners but other groups do give acknowledgement, including the National Museum of Australia.

 In April 2023, the ACT Government apologised to the Ngambri people for not recognising them as traditional owners, said that it would be reviewing its Indigenous protocols, and reached a settlement with them.
 Ngunnawal people called this an "affront" to their people, with spokesman Richie Allan saying that their connection had been proven, and while many peoples have some connection to the land, "they don't belong to this land, [only] Ngunnawal people do".
 The ACT Government said that it "would continue to acknowledge the Ngunnawal people as traditional custodians of the ACT while also recognising any other people or families with connection to the ACT and region".

-LALC
+Ngambri Local Aboriginal Land Council

 The Ngambri Local Aboriginal Land Council is based in Queanbeyan.